Homemade Honeybee sugar cakes can make a huge difference for your bees this winter!

 In the event that your bees have enough honey to get them through the winter, they may not even touch the sugar, but having it available to them is a good idea.

 My recipe is fairly simple, but it does include citric acid to invert the sugar which makes it more digestible for the bees.
 You can find citric acid in the canning section of your local grocery store.

 Homemade Sugar Cake Recipe

-8. Now you are ready to place your sugar cake(s) to your hive.
+Now you are ready to place your sugar cakes in your hive.
 Place one per hive on top of the frames.
 You can use a feeding shim for this if you like.

-- If you have extra moistened sugar that fell off of your cakes, you can store it in an airtight container for future use in another cake or in your spring sugar water.
+- If you have extra moistened sugar that fell off of your cakes, you can store it in an airtight container for later use in another cake or in your spring sugar water.

-- The bees typically consume an entire sugar cake within a week to 10 days.
+- The bees typically consume an entire sugar cake within a week to 10 days if they need it.